sdan/vlite/README.md

 ```

 ```
-142 a garden where time forks into every possible future 193 a man who remembers every leaf of every tree he has ever seen
+148 a garden where time forks into every possible future 167 a man who remembers every leaf of every tree he has ever seen
 ```

-each line is a borges story. each result is `(id, text, metadata, distance)`, and lower distance means closer. `save()` writes everything to `contexts/borges.ctx`, and `VLite("borges")` picks it back up next time.
+each line is a borges story. each result is `(id, text, metadata, distance)`, and lower distance means closer. `save()` writes everything to `contexts/borges.ctx`, and `VLite("borges")` picks it back up next time. the first run downloads the model (48 MB) to `~/.cache/vlite`.

 tag things with metadata, then filter on it: